tambapps/marcel/subprojects/threadmill/README.md

 # Threadmill

-Threadmill is the library handling asynchronous programming in Marcel.
+Threadmill is the library handling asynchronous programming in Marcel, included in the Standard Library (stdlib).
 It is written in Java 8.

 ## Etymology